 Verify that individuals who have been determined to be trustworthy and reliable have completed the security training outlined in 37.43(c) before being allowed unescorted access.
 [37.23(a)(2)]

-Verify that reviewing officials are the only individuals making trustworthiness and reliability determinations for unescorted access.
+Verify that reviewing officials are the only individuals making trustworthiness and reliability determinations for unescorted access to category 1 and category 2 materials.
 [37.23(b)(1)]

 Verify that the licensee has named one or more individuals to be a reviewing official.
-Confirm that the licensee provides, under oath or affirmation to the NRC, a certification that the reviewing official is deemed trustworthy and reliable.
-Verify that the reviewing official has undergone a , including a FBI criminal history records check.
+Confirm that the licensee provides, under oath or affirmation to the NRC, a certification that the reviewing official is deemed trustworthy and reliable in accordance with 37.23(b)(2).
+Verify that the reviewing official has undergone a background investigation, including a FBI criminal history records check, every 10 years.
 [37.23(b)(2)]

 Specific Inspection Guidance

 The inspector should be cognizant that the oath or affirmation can be provided to the NRC as outlined in the communications provisions of 37.7.
+The inspector should review any procedures developed and records used by the licensee to support its determination that the reviewing official is deemed trustworthy and reliable .
+Annex A of NUREG-2155 lists some indicators that could be considered as bases to question trustworthiness and reliability.

 Verify that each reviewing official is permitted to have unescorted access to category 1 and category 2 quantities of radioactive material, access to safeguards information or access to safeguards information-modified handling.
 [37.23(b)(3)]

+Specific Inspection Guidance

+In verifying the unescorted access rights, the inspector should be cognizant that a lack of access badging does not imply that access has not been permitted.
+The reviewing official must be authorized for unescorted access to areas containing category 1 or 2 materials, but may not need access on a routine basis and, therefore, may not be badged to enter these areas at all times.

-Verify that reviewing officials are not approving other individuals to act as reviewing officials.
+Verify that reviewing officials cannot approve and are not approving other individuals to act as reviewing officials.
 [37.23(b)(4)]

 Verify that the licensee does not initiate a background investigation without the informed and signed consent of the subject individual.
 Also confirm that a signed consent is obtained prior to any reinvestigation.
 [37.23(c)(1)]